dhlorenz/safot/Material/Tutorials/sml/introduction.md

 ### arguments and results

-* every function has one argument and one result
+* Every function has one argument and one result
-* any type can be passed/returned!!!
+* Any type can be passed/returned!!!
-* tuples are used to pass/return several values
+* Tuples are used to pass/return several values

 ```sml
 val a = (3.0, 4.0);